-However, you don’t need a vast band of logo alternatives to pull from.
+However, you don’t need a vast band of logo variations to pull from.
 Long-term stability in brand building is achieved by agreeing to a few varieties early on, that have the key compatible characteristics.
-A decent designer will provide more than one logo design option for you to be used in different circumstances.
+A decent designer will provide more than one logo design option for you to use in different circumstances.

 Which logo variations do I need?